Become an Associate Member of the Centre for Complex Systems Studies (CCSS)

 How to apply?

 The procedure is very straightforward.
-Simply email a short motivation and your CV to firstname.lastname@example.org and the CCSS board will decide within one month.
+Simply email a short motivation and your CV to email@example.com and the CCSS board will decide within three months.

 What is the benefit?

 The Centre is the physical hub for complexity activities at Utrecht University.
-As an associate member, there is always a desk available at the CCSS.
+As an associate member, there is always a desk available for you at the CCSS which could be applicable to your master students (depends on the capacity of the centre), and exclusive access to our funds, like the CCSS professorship for visiting professors, the Complex Systems Fund for PhD positions, the Swaantje Mondt Fund for exchange PhD students, and the CCSS Master Travel Fund for exchange master students.
 Our other facilities such as meeting and activity rooms are also available for use.
-Please check our website for more information.
+Please check Contact us for more information.

 What is the obligation?